-Australia’s Natalie Smith (Meadowbrook, QLD) secured a sensational victory over Slovakian Paralympic and World Championships medallist Veronika Vadovicova in the Women’s 50m Rifle 3 Positions, at the International Paralympic Committee (IPC) World Cup, in Al Ain, UAE.
+Natalie Smith secured a sensational victory over Slovakian Paralympic and World Championships medallist Veronika Vadovicova in the women’s 50m rifle 3 positions at the International Paralympic Committee Shooting World Cup, in Al Ain, UAE.

 Vadovicova had taken the lead in the early stages of the match, easing into first place during the kneeling round and maintaining it during the prone.

-However Smith had other ideas, out-shooting the Slovakian with the first shots of the standing portion.
-Smith retained her position throughout, finishing with a perfect 10.9 to seal the win and a new Oceania record of 450.0.
+However, Smith had other ideas, outshooting the Slovakian with the first shots of the standing.
+Smith retained her position throughout, finishing with a perfect 10.9 to seal the win and a new Oceanian record of 450.0.

 Vadovicova (448.5) took second ahead of Great Britain’s Lorraine Lambert (434.8) in third.

-Head Coach Miro Sipek commended the hard work Smith and her husband Stuart have been putting into her Shooting career.
+Head Coach Miro Sipek commended the hard work Smith and her husband, Stuart Smith, have been putting into her Para-shooting career.

-“Natalie deserved the result, she did not give up and fought back right until the final shot.
-It is great to see the work she and Stuart have been doing is starting to pay off”.
+“Natalie deserved the result,” Sipek said.
+“She did not give up, and fought back right until the final shot.
+It is great to see the work she and Stuart have been doing is starting to pay off.”

-It was a solid and consistent effort by the Aussies with Zappelli leading the charge scoring a 631.2 from Smith (627.0) and Kosmala (623.3) in the qualification round.
+It was a solid effort by the Aussies – Zappelli led the charge, scoring 631.2, and Smith and Kosmala were not far behind with 627.0 and 623.3 respectively.

 By Shooting Australia